JulienPalard/textunwrap/docs/installation.rst

 .. code-block:: console

-    $ pip install textunwrap
+    $ python3 -m pip install textunwrap

 This is the preferred method to install textunwrap, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.